DongzeHE/scpca-docs/docs/merged_objects.md

 All of the per-gene data columns included in the `rowData` of the `SingleCellExperiment` objects are present in the `.var` slot of the `AnnData` object.
 Note that the `SingleCellExperiment` columns named `SCPCL000000-mean` and `SCPCL000000-detected` are instead named `SCPCL000000.mean` and `SCPCL000000.detected`, respectively, in the merged `AnnData` object.
-To see a full description of the included columns, see the [section on gene metrics in `Components of a SingleCellExperiment object`](#singlecellexperiment-gene-information-and-metrics).
+To see a full description of the included columns, see the [section on gene metrics in `Components of a SingleCellExperiment merged object`](#singlecellexperiment-gene-information-and-metrics).